rgreminger/tilburg-science-hub/docs/index.md

 - a tutorial and code to *efficiently managing large-sclae web data collections using scraping/APIs and (un)structured databases*.
 -->

-!!! hint "Do I really need this site?"
+!!! hint "Why this site?"

     - No matter how confident you are about your computer skills, the chance is that you *manage your projects guided by intuition*.
 A directory